SIDE TWO

 They hear but a word, and repeat it twice o'er

-Then they add it as much as they can
+Then they add it as

 Always stay single a bachelor man